 The 'bedroom tax'

-If you have a spare bedroom and you're renting from the council or a housing association and getting housing benefit, then the amount of benefit you receive may be reduced.
+If you have a spare bedroom and you're renting from the council or a housing association and getting housing costs through Universal Credit or are getting Housing Benefit, then the amount of benefit you receive may be reduced.
 This is commonly known as 'the bedroom tax'.

-Reduced housing benefit if you have a spare bedroom
+Reduced benefit if you have a spare bedroom

-If you're of working age, receiving housing benefit and renting a property that's bigger than you need, it's likely that your benefit will be reduced.
-If you have more bedrooms than you need for your household then you'll lose a percentage of your housing benefit.
+If you're of working age, receiving housing costs through Universal Credit or Housing Benefit and renting a property that's bigger than you need, it's likely that your benefit will be reduced.
+If you have more bedrooms than you need for your household then you'll lose a percentage of your benefit.
 This is referred to as 'under-occupying' your home or 'the bedroom tax'.

-These 'under occupancy' changes mean that you can only claim housing benefit for one bedroom for each of these people who live in your home:
+Unless you are covered by one of the exemptions above the 'under occupancy' charge mean that you can only claim benefit for one bedroom for each of these people who live in your home:

 Joint tenants and the bedroom tax

-If you are under-occupying your home then your housing benefit will be reduced (see below), the council should take into consideration how the rent is divided between the joint tenants.
-In addition to this, you will now have to inform the council of any changes in your household, as well as any changes regarding any joint tenant.
+If you are under-occupying your home then your benefit will be reduced (see below), the benefit department should take into consideration how the rent is divided between the joint tenants.
+In addition to this, you will now have to inform the benefit department of any changes regarding your joint tenant as any changes regarding your own household.

-If you have more bedrooms than you need then a percentage reduction will be applied to your eligible rent for the purposes of your housing benefit claim:
+If you have more bedrooms than you need then a percentage of your 'eligible rent' will be reduced:

 Challenging your 'bedroom tax' decision

-You can challenge your 'bedroom tax' decision, but you only have one month from the date the council wrote to you saying that your housing benefit is going to be reduced because you are under-occupying your home, to do so.
+You can challenge your 'bedroom tax' decision, but you only have one month from the date you were told your benefit is going to be reduced because you are under-occupying your home, to do so.

-If you have been receiving housing benefit since 1 January 1996, and have been living in the same property during this time, you could be due a refund of housing benefit.
-Some short breaks in claim are allowed and you'll continue to be exempt if you had to move because a fire or flood meant your original home wasn't fit to live in.
+If you have been receiving Housing Benefit since 1 January 1996, and have been living in the same property during this time, you could be due a refund if the bedroom tax has been applied.
+Some short breaks in claim are allowed and you continue to be exempt if you had to move because a fire or flood meant your original home wasn't fit to live in.

-You should ask the council to look again at your housing benefit award if have been in receipt of housing benefit since 1 January 1996.
+You should ask the council to look again at your Housing Benefit award if you have been in receipt of Housing Benefit since 1 January 1996 but your benefit was reduced due to the 'bedroom tax'.
 Don't wait for the council to contact you.
-Ask for a review of your housing benefit award from 1 April 2013.
-Do this by writing to the council's housing benefit department.
+Ask for a review of your Housing Benefit award from 1 April 2013.
+Do this by writing to the council's Housing Benefit department.

 Council owned homeless temporary accommodation is included in the under occupancy changes.
-This means a deduction will apply if you're placed in this type of accommodation and it's too big for your needs under housing benefit rules.
+This means a deduction will apply if you're placed in this type of accommodation and it's too big for your needs.
 If you're in this situation you should apply for a discretionary housing payment.